Navinkt/Harmful-Love-Virus-/README.md

-# Harmfless-Love-Virus
+# Harmless-Love-Virus

 This is just for prank only .
 It's not harmful.
-After Downloading .vbs file your computer may show a message(This may be harmful to your Pc)
+After Downloading .vbs file your computer may show a message(This may be harmful to your Pc).